mnai01/Flix/README.md

 - Host name www
 - Data / Value (Server IP)

+to do this you can sign into cloudflare, navigate to DNS and add it in the "DNS management for" section

+if www still doesnt work, with cloudflare you can go to Rules -> Page Rules and add a rule to redirect all www requests

 Now you should have access to www.catchatrailer.com

 **To set up with cloudflare CDN and HTTPS add your app url to cloudflare**

-Add cloudflares name server to your domian host (google domians)
+Add cloudflares name server to your domian host (google domians) in custom name servers section

 On the side bar select SSL/TLS